docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### Modules

-You can find a list of all Rspamd modules [on their website][www::rspamd-docs-modules].
+You can find a list of all Rspamd modules [on their website][rspamd-docs::modules].

 #### Disabled By Default